47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 1. Click _Select events_ and check the checkbox next to _select all events_.
 Then click _Add events_.
 1. Back on the previous screen, click _Add endpoint_.
 1. You will now see a page with the status of the endpoint.
 Click _Reveal_ under _Signing secret_.
 Take note of this _webhook signing secret_, its value starts with `whsec_`.
-1. Click on the three dots next to the endpoint name, and choose _Disable..._, then confirm the choice.
-While we are testing webhooks locally, we don't want the cloud endpoint to be called as well with the same events.

 ### Configure Stripe in the local environment